Journal of Biomedical Optics

 Dartmouth Digital Commons Citation

 Laughney, Ashley M.; Krishnaswamy, Venkataramanan; Garcia-Allende, Pilar Beatriz; Conde, Olga M.; Wells, Wendy A.; Paulsen, Keith D.; and Pogue, Brian W., "Automated Classification of Breast Pathology using Local Measures of Broadband Reflectance" (2010).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Dartmouth Scholarship.
 3711.